C++ · Computer Science · OOP

 Key Points About Abstraction

-• Cannot Instantiate: Abstract classes cannot create objects
+• Cannot Instantiate: Abstract classes cannot create objects directly

 • Must Override: Derived classes must implement all pure virtual functions